devmarrie/DataEngineering/projects/ny_taxi_data/README.md

-Effect of international disasters such as covid on transport.
+https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/yellowEffect of international disasters such as covid on transport.
 The data contains various rides from 2019 to 2021.
 Some of the questions you can ask yourself include:
 a.
 Peak hours and days of the week when taxi services are in high demand or seasonal patterns?
 b.
 Identifying popular pick-up and drop-off locations.